 You probably want the best sound possible, which is why subwoofers are so popular.
 However, the definition of “best sound” is subjective, so you will need to define what it means for you.

 You might like music with strong bass, so it is important to hear all frequencies.
-You might also have a home theater system and want all frequencies to be heard equally.
+You might also have a home audio system and want all frequencies to be heard equally.

 Also, consider whether you want more bass or want to increase the quality.
 Although you will get more bass if your subwoofer is placed near a corner, it will not improve its sound quality.
 You may be able to hear it better if your subwoofer is further away from the wall.